Are personal trainer roles intriguing to you?

 - Creating specific meal plans

-Personal trainers are to refrain from diagnosing and providing medical advice at all times.
+Personal trainers must refrain from diagnosing and providing medical advice at all times.

-If a client has a question that addresses a medical condition or an injury, personal trainers should refer him or her to a qualified physician.
+If a client has a question that addresses a medical condition or any injuries, personal trainers should refer him or her to a qualified physician.

 Personal trainers refrain from creating specific meal plans for clients.